 Rewind back to 2am and my alarm went off, pitch black outside.

-After doing our research, we booked our Mount Batur trek through Voyagin (you can see the tour here) as everyone we spoke to raved about them, and at 2:30am, exactly on the minute, they turned up at our hotel to pick us up.
+After doing our research, I booked my Mount Batur tour through Voyagin as everyone I spoke to raved about them, and at 2:30am, exactly on the minute, they turned up at our hotel to pick us up.

 At around 3:30am we arrived at Bali Sunrise Villa for some much-needed coffee and a couple of energy bars.
 If there was one thing that was going to help me through the morning it was coffee!